 After years of webinars, we noticed that use cases correlates to company sizes and types.

-Communication is an abstract concept that differ depending on the context.
-Fortune 500 companies and startups have different approaches on communication.
+Internal communication is an abstract concept that differs depending on the context.
+Fortune 500 companies and startups have different approaches to team communication.

-Better communication means better ideas, less errors, less misunderstanding.
-Bad communication results in loss in revenue.
+Better internal communication means better ideas, less errors, less misunderstanding.
+Bad internal communication results in loss in revenue.

 To sum up: